 Gentle Pet Dentistry at Papaya

 If humans are stressed out by visiting the dentist, you can imagine what it's like for your dog or your cat who doesn't understand why they're in a new environment with a stranger prodding at their mouth.
 But what if we told you that dental care doesn't have to cause distress?

-At Papaya, we've adopted a Fear Free approach to veterinary medicine that focuses on keeping your pet comfortable and at ease.
+At Papaya, our approach to veterinary medicine focuses on keeping your pet comfortable and at ease.
 All of our examining rooms are designed to be as cozy as possible for your pets, and even include pheromone diffusers, so they don't spook at the scent of other happy dog and cat patients.